-I am currently pursuing a PhD degree in Surgery (Transplant Immunology) at University of Cambridge in the UK.
-In my research, I am interested in understanding how our immune system balances fighting off foreign pathogens and minimizing collateral damage.
+I am currently pursuing a PhD degree in Surgery (Transplant Immunology) as a Gates Scholar at University of Cambridge in the UK.
+In my research, I am interested in understanding how our immune system balances fighting off foreign pathogens and minimizing collateral damage moj link.
 I graduated from UBC in Honours Microbiology & Immunology in May 2016.
-My past research experience include developing a flagellin-specific chimeric antigen receptor for regulatory T cells, studying effects of iNOS & TNFa on IgA CSR, and ALS neuroimmunology.
+My past research experiences have taken me to McGill, BC Children’s Hospital Research Institute, and UBC Brain Research Centre.
 Having been involved in research early on, I have grown to love it and wish to pursue a research career.
 Beyond the bench, I enjoy playing & teaching violin especially improvising on my electric violin, competitive swimming, and the typical outdoor activities (camping, kayaking, hiking, biking).

 What are some of your accomplishments?

-I was fortunate enough to receive several awards for my research including Ivan Beck Memorial Summer Studentship (awarded to top applicant in the Canadian Association of Gastroenterology & Crohn’s and Colitis Foundation of Canada Summer Student Scholarship competition), and McGill Faculty of Medicine's Graduate and Postdoctoral Studies Undergraduate Student Research Award.
+I was fortunate enough to receive several awards to support my research throughout the years.
+Most notable is the Gates Cambridge scholarship in 2016, which enabled me to pursue a PhD at the University of Cambridge in the UK.
+To support my final year of my PhD, I had also been awarded NSERC PGSD as well as the Canadian Centennial Scholarship Fund.
+During my undergraduate, I was successful in some summer studentship competitions including Ivan Beck Memorial Summer Studentship (awarded to top applicant in the Canadian Association of Gastroenterology & Crohn’s and Colitis Foundation of Canada Summer Student Scholarship competition), and McGill Faculty of Medicine's Graduate and Postdoctoral Studies Undergraduate Student Research Award.
 I was heavily involved in promoting undergraduate research including creating new grants for fellow undergraduate researchers, and teaching violin to elementary school students during my time at UBC.
-I was also awarded the Gates Cambridge Scholarship in 2016, which enabled me to pursue a PhD at the University of Cambridge in the UK.
-To support my final year of my PhD, I have also been awarded NSERC PGSD as well as the Canadian Centennial Scholarship Fund.
+Based on those, I had been awarded the UBC Premiere as well as the SLC Faces of Today awards.

 Describe one transformative experience that you have had.